transformerlab/transformerlab-docs/docs/tutorial/1-connecting.md

 # 1. Connect to a Server

 The Transformer Lab GUI needs to connect to a Transformer Lab Server in order to get stated.
+If you are using a Local Connection, you can follow the steps on the Local Connection tab and skip this step.

 <img src={require('./img/connect.png').default} alt="Connect Gif" width="350" />